-Celebrate Wakefield’s Year 2024 Exhibition – Creative Workshop (16-25)
+Celebrate Wakefield’s Year 2024 Exhibition – Creative Workshop (DC ONLY)

 Our partners at the West Yorkshire History Centre are inviting students to come along to create art and craft pieces inspired by the records within the John Goodchild Collection to be part of the West Yorkshire History Centre exhibition.